 Supermarkets and shopping centers in big towns and cities fill-up with festive shoppers buying food, presents and decorations for this holiday season.

-The week between Christmas and New Year is one of the quietest in Mexico City.
+By contrast, the week between Christmas and New Year tends to be one of the quietest in Mexico City.
 The capital’s infamous traffic congestion dissolves, the air becomes cleaner, and the city feels almost nostalgic for those who remember what the capital felt like several decades ago.
 It’s the perfect time to visit if you prefer a quieter, more serene, capital city to wander about in.

 Christmas Eve is more important than Christmas Day in Mexico.
 Stores close early on the 24th as everyone leaves their work behind to rest with their families and to take Christmas supper: roast turkey is now a popular dish, although bacalao, (codfish) cooked with a mixture of spices and olives, remains a traditional and tasty Christmas Eve supper meal enjoyed by many.
 Christmas Eve festivities tend to linger on into the early hours, making Christmas Day one of rest and recovery.